Dana Brooke

-Ashley Mae Sebera (born November 29, 1988) is an American retired professional wrestler, She is signed to Total Nonstop Action Wrestling (TNA) as a producer, where she previously worked as Ash By Elegance.
-She is best known for her time in WWE as Dana Brooke.
+Ashley Mae Sebera (born November 29, 1988) is an American professional wrestler and former bodybuilder who is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Ash by Elegance and is the leader of The Elegance Brand.
+She is a former TNA Knockouts World Champion and former TNA Knockouts World Tag Team Champion.
+She is best known for her tenure in WWE from 2013 to 2023, where she performed under the name Dana Brooke.

 In July 2013, Sebera signed a contract with WWE and was assigned to the WWE Performance Center and the developmental brand NXT in Orlando, Florida.
 She allied herself with Emma before being promoted to the main roster on Raw in 2016, where she began allying herself with Charlotte Flair and then with Titus Worldwide alongside Apollo Crews and Titus O'Neil.
 She began appearing more frequently following her move to SmackDown in 2019, where she was placed in a program alongside Lacey Evans, feuding with Bayley and Sasha Banks.
 That same year, she re-signed with WWE for an additional five years.

 In 2020, she returned to the Raw brand and formed a tag team with Mandy Rose until Rose was sent back to NXT.
 She then went onto win the 24/7 Champion fifteen times before the belt was retired.
 In June 2023, she began appearing in NXT again until she was released from her WWE contract in September.
 In January 2024, she signed with TNA and wrestled as a heel character often accompanied by a manager, George Iceman.
-She later formed "The Elegance Brand" with Heather and M by Elegance and went onto win the TNA Knockouts World Tag Team Championship and later won the TNA Knockouts World Championship.
-She vacated the title due to an undisclosed reason and retired from professional wrestling.
+She later formed The Elegance Brand with Heather and M by Elegance and went onto win the TNA Knockouts World Tag Team Championship and later won the TNA Knockouts World Championship.
+She vacated the title due to an undisclosed reason and retired from professional wrestling in October 2025.
+She returned to in-ring competition in January 2026.